Closing notes and additional resources

 Remember: we customise our session to improve our workflow.
 Efficiency is all that matters.
 What gets upvoted in various fora for *NIX enthusiasts does not always work as well (e.g. low-contrast colour schemes, excessive transparency and wanton use of blur effects).

-I leave you with some links:
+I leave you with some links, just for the sake of completeness:

 - The canonical link to PDFD (part of my website).